 - passing the Latin reading list exam.

 The schedule for completing units is the same for the first two years as in the regular program.
-Classical philosophy program students are further expected to have completed eleven units by the end of their fifth semester, thirteen by the end of their sixth semester, and fourteen before generals, which must be taken no later than October of the fourth year.
-It is advisable to take generals by May of the third year, with an accelerated rate of unit completion.
+Classical philosophy program students are further expected to have completed eleven units by the end of their fifth semester, thirteen by the end of their sixth semester, and fourteen before generals.
+Students are typically expected to complete the General Examination by the end of their third year.

 After passing the General Examination, the student writes a dissertation for submission to the department and takes a final examination as provided for in the general regulations of the University.
 The departmental length limit applies.